 12. Watch the temperature.

 Party rooms, particularly smaller spaces, can heat up pretty fast with an influx of guests.
 Setting an enclosed room to 65 degrees before any guests arrive is generally a good starting point.
 Be sure to keep an eye on the temperature and adjust accordingly as the party goes full swing.
 This will be particularly important if your party features a buffet with sterno or other warming tools.
-Keep tabs on the the guest of honor (particularly at baby showers) to make sure they are comfortable and the atmosphere doesn’t need adjustment.
+Keep tabs on the guest of honor (particularly at baby showers) to make sure they are comfortable and the atmosphere doesn’t need adjustment.

 If your party room doesn’t feature independent temperature adjustment from the rest of your establishment, put that item on your list of upgrades for the near future.
 It will make a world of difference in keeping your party guests happy and recommending you to their friends for future events!